Cameron Norrie eases past Federico Gomez to reach French Open third round

 The British number three won through 7-6 (7) 6-2 6-1.

-Cameron Norrie equalled his best French Open run by reaching the third round after beating Federico Gomez in straight sets.
+Cameron Norrie equalled his best French Open run and set up a third-round battle of Britain after beating Federico Gomez in straight sets.

 The British number three made hard work of the first set against Argentinian powerhouse Gomez, but eventually cantered over the line 7-6 (7) 6-2 6-1.